What is a RAID Log?

 3. Assumptions Section

-It’s important to always document the assumptions that come up in the course of the project.
-It helps to prevent miscommunication and potential conflicts.
+It’s important to always document the assumptions that come up in the course of a project.
+Doing so helps to prevent miscommunication and potential conflicts.
 Assumptions are useful at the start of a project.
 The assumptions section will highlight:

 - A distinct and sequential indicator for easy referencing